Top 10 Knit Stitches for a Basket or Plant Cover!

 • You want something that’s nice and dense, like denim, cotton or WATG’s New Wave Yarn {it’s made from recycled plastic bottles}.

-Here’s a list of stitches that would work great for a basket or planter cozy knitting pattern:
+Here’s a list of stitches that would work great for a basket or planter cover knitting pattern:

 Criss-Cross Basket Weave Knit Stitch